polkadot-js/docs/docs/intro.md

 slug: /
 ---

-Looking for the [Apps UI Wallet](https://polkadot.js.org/apps/)?
+Got here looking for the [Apps UI (Wallet)](https://polkadot.js.org/apps/)?
+Just follow the preceding link.
 Looking for developer documentation?
 Then you are at the right place.

 This is an effort to provide a collection of tools, utilities and libraries for interacting with the [Polkadot network](https://polkadot.network) from JavaScript.
 All code is made available on [Github](https://github.com/polkadot-js/) with a [permissive Apache-2.0 license](https://en.wikipedia.org/wiki/Apache_License#Version_2.0).